angular-buch/website-articles/blog/2025-10-signal-forms-part3/README.md

 **Part 1** covered the fundamentals:
 - Data models and field structures
-- Template connections with the Control directive
+- Template connections with the `Field` directive
 - Basic form submission and validation
 - Built-in validators and error display